Hunam6/Goodgle/README.md

 Hi and welcome!
 Contributing is very welcome!
 Every type of contribution is welcomed, just remember to follow the [GitHub Community Guidelines](https://docs.github.com/articles/github-community-guidelines).

+If you want to make a PR please follow styling rules indicated in `.editorconfig` and `.vscode/settings.json`.
+If you use VSCode you just need to press <kbd>F1</kbd> and search for <kbd>Start Format Files: Workspace</kbd>.

-*PS: if you don't know where to start look at all the "TODO" comments (I recommend Todo Tree for VSCode).*
+*PS: if you don't know where to start look at all the "TODO" comments (I recommend [Todo Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) for VSCode).*

 ## License